CommonAccord/Site-Org/Doc/OMB/CPBR_Act_Of_2015_Definitions.01.md

 Note=is this use of "collected" intended to be covered by the defined term?

-10.sec=mean data, including {personal_data}, typically {collected} in the ordinary course of conducting business and that is retained for generally accepted purposes for that business, including accounting, auditing, tax, fraud prevention, warranty fulfillment, billing, or other customary business purposes.
+10.sec=mean data, including {personal_data}, typically collected in the ordinary course of conducting business and that is retained for generally accepted purposes for that business, including accounting, auditing, tax, fraud prevention, warranty fulfillment, billing, or other customary business purposes.

-11.Ti=“Context”
+11.Ti=“{Context}”

 11.0.sec=means the circumstances surrounding {a_covered_entity}’s processing of {personal_data}, including but not limited to—